Title: A Watcher's Word

 She sighed.
 He’d said there were a couple of the girls studying in there.
 There was probably some sort of squabble over a book.
 Arbitration had become something a key skill for her.
 She filed that as one of life’s little ironies and rose.

 The library was their biggest space and filled the whole left hand side of their floor.
 There were two double door entrances at either end as befitted its dominance.
 There was no natural light and the stacks went high to the ceiling meaning purpose built ladders had to be used to get to the really topmost shelves.
 The books were a mixture of what they’d found in situ and what they had accumulated from their own research.
-A lot of them belonged to Giles, but he wasn’t particular about possessions.
-The main protruding stacks clung to the edges leaving a big old space in the middle for occasional training and team meetings.
-The light fittings where ornate and possibly pre-dated the 1950’s refit and harked back to the twenties when the building was constructed.
-It was a library with a great deal of charm.
+A lot of them actually belonged to Giles, but he wasn’t particular about possessions.
+The main protruding stacks clung to the edges, leaving a big old space in the middle for occasional training and team meetings.
+The light fittings where ornate and possibly pre-dated the 1950’s refit, harking back to the twenties when the building was constructed.
+It was, above all, a library with a great deal of charm.

-Buffy entered at the base double doors to see what the problem that was so important it was keeping her from her orange juice and was assailed by a smell that was enough to put her off food for life.
-It was a mixture of alcohol and rough living - so not a fragrance to bottle for the Christmas market - and it emanated from a tall intruder with his back to her.
-George looked worried, but Julia and Fallon, the two Slayers, were clearly amused that a street person had bypassed all their elaborate security protocols and shuffled in somehow for warmth.
+Buffy entered at the base double doors to see what the problem that was so important it was keeping her from her orange juice, and was immediately assailed by a smell that was enough to put her off food for life.
+It was a mixture of alcohol and rough living - so not a fragrance to bottle for the Christmas market - and it emanated from a tall man with his back to her.
+George was there and looking worried at the intruder, but Julia and Fallon, the two Slayers, were clearly amused that a street person had bypassed all their elaborate security protocols and shuffled in somehow for warmth.
 There were however, two reasons it wasn’t amusing for Buffy.
-Firstly, the drunken vagrant was waving some sort of curved sword with razor sharp edge and it wasn’t a toy waved by a fairground pirate but the real thing.
+Firstly, the drunken vagrant was waving some sort of cutlass deal, a curved sword with razor sharp edge and it wasn’t a toy waved by a fairground pirate but the real thing.
 And secondly, the vagrant was Giles.

 Buffy was shocked and pulled up in horror at his appearance.
 He’d grown a fairly tidy beard but let his hair grow a little longer than suited him.
 He wore brown corduroy pants and dark boots that looked worn but decent, his check shirt looked OK too, but for the collars that curled up at the frayed edges, but the jacket he wore was something else.
 It was the most appalling thing she’d ever seen.
-It was once a substantial fawn winter coat but it looked stained and torn and smelt of alcohol, vomit and urine.
-He was burbling on about how he could never find a single Slayer and now they all turn up like buses.
-The girls were laughing at him as he swayed about.
+It had once been a substantial fawn winter coat but it now looked stained and torn, and worse, smelt of alcohol, vomit and urine.
+He was burbling on about how he could never find a single Slayer and now they all turn up like buses and the two girls were laughing at him as he swayed about.
 Buffy thought her throat would choke her.